-- Use of the \$95,000 for laboratory analysis is of similar nature of the scope of work for the use or generation of environmental data in previous grant awards. - DHSS has a Quality Management Plan that has been approved by EPA through March 1, 2019.
+- Use of the \$95,000 for laboratory analysis is of similar nature of the scope of work for the use or generation of environmental data in previous grant awards. - DHSS has a Quality Management Plan that is currently under review by PWSS; as the Policy expired in March 2019.